data-apis/array-api/spec/API_specification/functions.md

 ### <a name="atan" href="#atan">#</a> atan(x, /, *, out=None)

-Calculates an implementation-dependent approximation to the inverse tangent for each element `x_i` of the input array `x`.
-Each element-wise result is expressed in radians and ranges from `-π/2` to `+π/2`.
+Calculates an implementation-dependent approximation of the principal value of the inverse tangent, having domain `[-infinity, +infinity]` and codomain `[-π/2, +π/2]`, for each element `x_i` of the input array `x`.
+Each element-wise result is expressed in radians.

 -   If `x_i` is `NaN`, the result is `NaN`.
 -   If `x_i` is `+0`, the result is `+0`.